Sponsor a Pastor

 Efrian Perez

 As a young man, Efrian made his way in and out of the U.S. spending time in the drug world, jail, and in and out of trouble.
 Later in life while in California he was introduced to a Calvary Chapel and his life was transformed.
 However the law caught up with him and he was sent back to Mexico.
-His wife and son go back and forth from Juarez to El Paso where Josue attends high school.
+His wife and son go back and forth from Juárez to El Paso where Josue attends high school.
 They do this so that Josue can have a better education since he is a U. S. citizen.
-Efrian had looked for a good church in Juarez and through friends found Pepe’s ministry and began to attend and help Pepe with his programs.
+Efrian had looked for a good church in Juárez and through friends found Pepe’s ministry and began to attend and help Pepe with his programs.
 He joined Servant Senders in April of 2016.
-He teaches bible classes at four rehab centers and love to be able to have a “U-Turn for Christ” one day in Juarez.
+He teaches bible classes at four rehab centers and love to be able to have a “U-Turn for Christ” one day in Juárez.
 So far all a rehab does is dry someone out.
 No tools are taught on how to live in the world once they leave the rehab.
 He oversees our ministry to the migrants which has changed often over the past year due to covid.
-Recently he and his team make burritos and go to a migrant shelter to feed them physically and spiritually.
+He has been going to a local bridge at 4:30a.m. to minister to migrants waiting on line for the immigration appointments.
 He takes time to hear their stories and pray with them.
 He fills up pages of his notebook with their prayer request.
 When they have extra time he takes his team to the hospitals to pray for those waiting outside for a word about their family members or a chance to see them.
 He would ask for prayer for his wife, his marriage, his son and grandchildren and God’s call on his life.

 Isaias Ramirez